jim-at-jibba/ariake-theme/README.md

 I also recommend using the ColorIDE plugin which will match the background of your editor with the background of the rest of the
 IDE.

+There is a matching Iterm2 color scheme available [here](https://github.com/jim-at-jibba/ariake-theme-iterm2)

 Please a an issue if you want me to add further styles for other languages.

 [js]: images/js.png "Javascript example"